Tuition Assistance FAQs

 This program does not extend to family members.
 Employee Dependent Tuition Assistance information is available on the Financial Aid and Scholarships webpage.

 Taking classes at KU is strongly encouraged; however, the committee recognizes that some programs are not offered on this campus.
-If a related program is not available at KU an exception may be granted in some cases to cover other Kansas Board of Regents schools.
+If a related program is not available at KU an exception may be granted.
 The committee will also consider making exceptions when employees live and work outside the Lawrence area.
-However, in all cases, the tuition amounts paid by the Tuition Assistance Program will not exceed resident tuition rates for KU.
+However, in all cases, the tuition amounts paid by the Tuition Assistance Program will not exceed resident undergraduate and graduate tuition rates at KU.

-No, some staff that may benefit from classes in a vocational or technical field (e.g. air conditioning, electronics, printing, etc.) If a university or junior college offers the class and awards college credit, it will be considered.
+No, some staff that may benefit from classes in a vocational or technical field (e.g. air conditioning, electronics, printing, etc.) If another university offers the class and awards college credit, it will be considered.
 Any exceptions must be reviewed by Human Resource Management.

+No. Employees must apply for admission and enroll in courses before the enrollment period ends.
 Approval for tuition assistance does not guarantee admission.
-You must be admitted to the University in order to take classes by the time the semester for which you are applying begins.
 For more information about applying, undergraduate admissions information can be found here, and graduate admission information can be found here.

-Voluntary resignation of employment or withdrawal from a course prior to the 60th class day (Fall and Spring) or at any time during the summer session, expulsion, or a finding of academic misconduct will void the Employee Tuition Assistance Program award and will require the employee to repay the University the applicable amount of the award received for that semester.
-No tuition adjustment is required if a class is dropped before the semester begins, but you must notify Human Resource Management of the change in writing at hrdept@ku.edu.
+Expulsion or a finding of academic misconduct will void the Employee Tuition Assistance Program award and will require the employee to repay the University the applicable amount of the award received for that semester.

 Seminars and conferences are a professional development activity and should be paid for by your department, contingent upon the availability of funding.
-This program also does not cover KU’s PUAD 660 and PUAD 661.
-Alternatively, contingent upon funding, you can apply for professional development funds through the Jeanette Johnson Staff Development Fund.
+Eligible employees may also apply for funding assistance through the Staff Senate Professional Development Fund.

 To remain in compliance as an Educational Assistance Program as defined in Internal Revenue Code 127.
 Tuition and fees sponsored by the Employee Tuition Assistance Program, that exceed $5,250, will be reported as taxable income on the employee’s W2.